Diabetes and Eye Health

 Anti-VEGF is one type of medication.
 It can reduce swelling and improve vision.
 Corticosteroid medicine is another injection option.4, 7

 Can You Prevent Diabetic Retinopathy?

 You cannot completely prevent diabetic retinopathy.
-However, controlling your blood sugar can reduce your risk of developing it or slow its progression if you already have it.2
+However, controlling your blood sugar can reduce your risk of developing or slowing its progression if you already have it.2

-Diabetes is accompanied with many unpleasant symptoms.
+Many unpleasant symptoms accompany diabetes.
 You can better avoid or reduce them by being mindful of your blood sugar.2

-Diabetes is a common disease, and diabetic retinopathy is a common result of it.
+Diabetes is a common disease, and diabetic retinopathy is a common result.
 Diabetic retinopathy will ultimately damage your vision and cause partial or total vision loss.

-Do your best to keep active.
-Monitor your blood sugar and get annual eye exams.
+Although you can’t prevent diabetic retinopathy, you can reduce your risk.
+Monitor your sugar intake and get annual eye exams.